isaacnmm/pestpolicy-hugo2XX/content/posts/what-chemical-do-professionals-use-to-kill-roaches/index.md

 ##  Conclusion

-The roaches that roam in your house searching for food and water will eat Combat and spread it to the rest of the nests' population. - The[roaches spread the poising through feces](https://pestpolicy.com/what-does-roach-poop-look-like/), sputum, and carcass.
+The roaches that roam in your house searching for food and water will eat Combat and spread it to the rest of the nests' population. - The[roaches spread the poising through feces](https://pestpolicy.com/what-does-roach-poop-look-like/),sputum, and carcass.